eProsima/Integration-Service-docs/docs/examples.rst

     $ cmake -G "Visual Studio 14 2015 Win64" ..
     $ cmake --build .

-The compilation will generate an example application named *DomainChange* in build directory.
+The compilation will generate an example application named *DomainChange* in the build directory.
-When we execute *DomainChange* as publisher, it will create its participant in the domain **0**.
+When we execute *DomainChange* as a publisher, it will create its participant in the domain **0**.
-If we launch *DomainChange* as subscriber, it will create its participant in the domain **5** instead.
+If we launch *DomainChange* as a subscriber, it will create its participant in the domain **5** instead.

 Now, we must launch *DomainChange* in both setups: